ai-2070/memex/README.md

 **Event store** -- the append-only command log.
 MemEX emits lifecycle events that get persisted.
 On restart, `replayFromEnvelopes` rebuilds the graph from the log.

 MemEX is the system of record.
+It does not replace retrieval systems -- it governs them.
+Vector search and keyword search are recall tools; MemEX is the epistemic coordination layer that decides what matters, what conflicts, and what to include in context.
 The library itself is pure TypeScript with a single runtime dependency (`uuidv7`).
 Storage, search, and bus integration belong in the service layer above.

 ### What changes in agent behavior